rtrelease/Jetson-Symbolics-Neuromorphics/Arduino.md

 THAT has a built-in hybrid computing interface with 16 pin DIP cable header, along with connectors for parallel-chaining multiple THATs for a large analog computing array.

 Analog computing master expert Dr. Bernd Ulmann of Anabrid has kindly provided the Arduino Mega 2560 code for a simple [hybrid computing controller and data logger](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller) he designed for THAT.
-Since the Arduino IDE  communicates with THAT's microcontroller via USB, the ARM Jetsons avoid obstacles of only x86-specific data acquisition (DAQ) system drivers being available.
+Since the Arduino IDE serial communicates with THAT's microcontroller via USB, the ARM Jetsons avoid obstacles of only x86-specific data acquisition (DAQ) system drivers being available.

 When this initial Arduino 2560 microcontroller hardware is finally integrated with THAT systems, it will enable new hybrid computing synergies between digital AI, deep learning methods and analog computer models' dynamical data.